We may earn a commission for purchases made through our links

 3) Start learning the alphabet

-Most children start to learn the alphabet between the ages of 4 and 5, and might be confident in spelling their own name.
+Most children start to learn the alphabet between the ages of four and five, and might be confident in spelling their own name.
 When reading, ask them to point out different letters or words that are on the page.

 4) Let your child choose their own books